 Who to contact

-If you have any questions about accessing information from the Authority, please read our Access to Information Statement which explains how to make a request, where to send it and how it will be handled.
+Please read our Access to Information Statement which explains how to make a request, where to send it and how it will be handled.

 If you would like help in making your request or have any queries about the process, or wish to make a Subject Access Request, please email us on firstname.lastname@example.org or telephone the Access to Information Officer on 01969 652326.